awsdocs/aws-opsworks-user-guide/doc_source/security_iam_service-with-iam.md

 An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your AWS account that has specific permissions\.

 AWS OpsWorks CM uses two roles:
-+ A service role that grants the AWS OpsWorks CM service permissions to work within a user's account\.
++ A service role that grants the AWS OpsWorks CM service permissions to work within a user's AWS account\.
 If you use the default service role provided by OpsWorks CM, the name of this role is `aws-opsworks-cm-service-role`\.
 + An instance profile role that lets the AWS OpsWorks CM service call the OpsWorks CM API\.
 This role grants access to Amazon S3 and AWS CloudFormation to create the server and the S3 bucket for backups\.
 If you use the default instance profile provided by OpsWorks CM, the name of this instance profile role is `aws-opsworks-cm-ec2-role`\.

 AWS OpsWorks CM does not use service\-linked roles\.